-Personal injury lawyers love Google Ads and often use toll-free tracking numbers for analytics.
+Personal injury lawyers love advertising with Google Ads and often use toll-free tracking numbers for analytics.
 You may have several call tracking phone numbers in your ads, on landing pages, and even on your website.

 But you’re probably wondering how to stop spam calls to call tracking phone numbers because when your call tracking numbers receive a lot of spam calls and calls from people who dialed the wrong number, it’s costing you a lot of money.